Concrete Integral Color - Ready Mix Pigments - TruPour

 A successful concrete slab starts with a well-drained sub grade that can uniformly sustain the weight of the slab as well as the load imposed on the slab.
 The sub grade should be uniformly graded compacted and thoroughly dampened.
 There should not be any soft or muddy spots, or freestanding water on the sub grade.

-Integral colored concrete does not require special procedures for placing and finishing, however greater care and good con- creting practices must be followed.
+Integral colored concrete does not require special procedures for placing and finishing, however greater care is recommended.

 All colored concrete should be placed at the same slump, using the lowest slump consistent with a workable and placeable mix.
 A 3"-4" slump is recommended, 5" maximum.
 Once a portion of the batch has been placed, no water should be added to the remaining batch.
 Concrete should always be placed in the forms as near the final location as possible.
 Movement should be minimal, as it encourages segregation.
 Be sure to cover all nearby slabs and structures to avoid spatters from the new colored concrete.